boyter/boyter.org/content/posts/sloc-cloc-code.md

 Disabling GC for the walk claws back ~90 ms from the previous run and now the walk is faster than the one in riprep.
 In fact trying things out this improves performance considerably for all processing.

 I then tried it out on a small virtual machine and managed to get an out of memory error.
 Turning off the GC by default would not be a good idea.
 Yes it improves performance, but it forces the user to know if they have enough RAM and potentially turn it back on.
-Since you can turn off the GC via an envrionment variable its probably best to leave this to the user to decide.
+Since you can turn off the GC via an environment variable its probably best to leave this to the user to decide.

 > So if you want things to run as fast as possible using scc and you have lots of RAM you can set the environment variable GOGC to -1 for a nice speed boost https://golang.org/pkg/runtime/debug/#SetGCPercent

 There was one thing nagging me.
 What happens if someone runs scc on a older style spinning rust hard disk.
 They are probably not very friendly to having random access all over the disk.
-It also caused me a first world issue in that I realised I don't have a spinning rust disk on any of the machines I use.
+It also caused me a first world issue in that I realized I don't have a spinning rust disk on any of the machines I use.
 Talk about progress.
-I had to dig up a very old netbook using an Atom processor in order to try things out.
+I had to dig up a very old net-book using an Atom processor in order to try things out.

 Turns out there was no appreciable difference as far as I can tell.
 I used the Django project as a test bed (which took ~20 seconds to process) and with or without a setting to reduce the number of processes it ran in roughly the same amount of time.
 This included runs where I dropped the disk file caches as well.
 Very cool.

 The last thing I wanted was to add the ability to filter out duplicate files.
 To do so I needed to build a hash of the file contents and then check if anything matches.
 I had a look into adding murmur3 hash which is one of the faster hashing methods, but decided against it and used MD5.
 The main reason being that its in the standard library.
-It is slower than murmur3 but not by enough to bring in another dependancy.
+It is slower than murmur3 but not by enough to bring in another dependency.

-Another thing that factored into the decison was which hash algorithm allowed streaming bytes.
+Another thing that factored into the decision was which hash algorithm allowed streaming bytes.
 Because the core loop of the application loops bytes we can feed that byte into the hash directly and get the result at the end rather than passing all the bytes and save another loop.
 Checking for duplicates slows the count down by about 20% for most of the tests I tried.

 ## Optimisations

 At this point I started to run though all of the edge case calculations for code counters.
-Dealing with mult-line strings and the like.
-This took a while to work out but after a fewy days I had what appeared to be accurate results.
+Dealing with multi-line strings and the like.
+This took a while to work out but after a few days I had what appeared to be accurate results.

 So with the application producing decent output and being fast I decided I wanted to add some crude complexity calculations to the output.
 After all yet another code counter is not that useful.
 Having one that could point out potentially problematic files would allow it to stand apart.
 Since I did that it blew away most of the performance I put in.

 A quick check on 1, 2, 4, 16 and 32 core machines showed that all of a sudden scc went from faster than tokei and loc to slower by about 2x.
 That is for every second tokei took to count code scc took two.

-The reason is that for any byte I was looking at while in the code state meant there were an addtional ~8 byte checks to determine if there any code that would require an increase to the complexity count.
-This ended up producing a large block of if statements and some addtional loops that ate all of the performance I had put into the application.
-Suddenly I was very CPU bound and gaining that performance lost back is a big ask.
+The reason is that, firstly I was paying the price for accuracy and secondly that for any byte I was looking at while in the code state meant there were an additional ~8 byte checks to determine if there any code that would require an increase to the complexity count.
+This ended up producing a large chain of if statements and some additional loops that ate all of the performance I had originally put into the application.
+Suddenly I was very CPU bound and gaining that performance back was going to be a big ask.

 I resorted to salami tactics, that is slice by slice whittle down every possible wasted CPU cycle.